yash1997verma/WeatherApp/README.md

 # Weather App
 A simple weather application that allows users to get the current weather and a 5-day forecast for a chosen location.
 The application uses data from the OpenWeather API for weather information and the GEOdb API for city suggestions.
+*Note: The GEOdb api on it's free plan allows only 1 req per sec, hence used debouncing and useCallback for implementation.*

 ## Features
 - Get current weather information, including temperature, humidity, wind speed, and more.